openeew/openeew-alerting-app/README.md

 - A React Native application built with the [Expo Framework](https://docs.expo.dev/) using TypeScript

+The prototype for application can be found [here](https://ibm.invisionapp.com/share/VCO1QSKF4JA#/screens/320178888_Alerts_Landing).

 ## For developers: Setup a development environment

 After cloning and navigating to the repository: